jhucsf/fall2022/assign/assign04.md

 sequential implementation of the algorithm, such as function that merges sorted arrays.
 (Ask us how we know 😄...)

 Ensure that only the topmost process (i.e. the first process executed) ever attempts to open the file, map memory, and carry out cleanup.
-Attempting to `close()` or `munmap()` the file multiple times will lead to crashes and other unpredictable behaviour.
+Attempting `munmap()` the file multiple times will lead to crashes and other unpredictable behaviour.

 We highly recommend that you follow the guidance in the starter code and implement your program in C. Using C++ will make this assignment significantly harder.